 Many autistic children experience difficulty with sensory processing; sensory processing dysfunction (SPD).
 Their sensory systems are in a constant state of overdrive.
 The world around them can be over-stimulating and over-whelming.
 Their hyper-senses can be troublesome even when faced with the seemingly simple everyday tasks of personal hygiene and grooming.

 Your child needs many reminders to brush his/her teeth; they may be simply forgetting, or they may be avoiding brushing like the plague.
 For many autistic children brushing teeth can be a painful experience.
 First the toothbrush may actually hurt.
 The brushing up and down, and side to side, can feel like someone is scouring your gums with steel wool—even when the bristles on the brush are soft.
 Brushing ones tongue is even worse, like sandpaper trying to scrape your skin off, and an enhanced gag reflex (when sensitive in this area) is most often triggered when the tongue is touched.
 Additionally, the taste or smell of the toothpaste may make the child gag, and brushing with cold water may feel like being punched in the mouth.
 Overall, a painful, unpleasant experience that most neuro-typical, person without autism, do not experience.
+We know it can be a struggle, so maybe aiming for your child to brush their teeth once a day would be a more achievable target and then aim to see the dentist every months.
+The West Allis Dental Care provides family dentistry, dental implants and other cosmetic dentistry procedures in Milwaukee WI.
+Therefore, you can all go to the same dentist, no matter what the issue is and it can be recognised as a familiar place.
+Making your trip that tiny bit easier.

 Standing under the flow of a shower head can be a similar experience.
 The water flow and temperature are usually an issue for persons with sensory processing difficulties.
 On particularly sensitive days the water flow can feel like “shards of glass” tricking down onto your skin—unnerving at best, and painful at worst.
 A soft shower flow is typically worse for the sensitive child than a powerful flow.
 It is very similar to the difference between a soft touch and a firm squeeze.
 Autistic people tend to shy away from a soft wispy touch like when someone lighted brushes their arm, but are comfortable with a firm hold.
 In addition to the shower flow, due to temperature regulation issues, the water may constantly feel too hot, or too cold.